A unique health and fitness programme for schools wanting more students to be more active, fitter and healthier.

 Mission 1 – Delivered

-Order a Mission 1 kit complete with everything printed out for 30 students.
+Complete with everything printed for 30 students.
+Delivered to your door.

-Includes a free registration, valued at $35, into our School Challenge!
+Includes a free registration into our School Challenge valued at $35.

 Additional Missions $50